 If we think about the previous year, the math isn’t too hard either.
 We have to solve the equation: (PV – PMT) * (1+R) – PMT = 0, meaning that we withdraw PMT at the beginning of the first year, whatever is left in portfolio is subject to the annual rate of return, and we take it all (withdrawing PMT again) at the beginning of the second year, leaving the portfolio entirely depleted.
 This small equation can be rewritten as PMT = (PV – PMT) * (1+R), and with a little bit of algebra, we can solve for PMT = PV * (1+R) / (2+R).

-We will let the interested reader try to generalize this equation to previous years, but it gets a little complicated and it is much more convenient to use the handy PMT() function that we can find in spreadsheets.
+We will let the interested reader try to generalize this equation to previous years, but the algebra gets a little complicated and it is much more convenient to use the handy PMT() function that we can find in spreadsheets.
 Every year, we can simply compute PMT(R, N, -PV, FV, 1) with FV = 0 to aim at depleting the portfolio in N years, while withdrawing the amount (PMT) at the beginning of each year (as indicated by the last parameter ‘1’).
+This is an amortized annual payment.

 Interestingly enough, this approach is remarkably adaptive, meaning that it works pretty well in real life where the actual annual return is never what one might expect and “stuff happens”!
 Just use a remotely sound value for R (say 5% for stocks and 2% for bonds, i.e. the worldwide historical average for inflation-adjusted returns) and re-assess at the beginning of each year based on whatever value your portfolio has actually reached.
 What you have to be aware of though is that the actual withdrawal at the beginning of each year WILL VARY (sometimes quite significantly) following the vagaries of the stock (and bond) market that you are invested in.
 One has therefore to be ready to be adaptive, tightening the (spending) belt in tough years and splurging a bit more during rosier years.